stefanZorcic/scaling-book/gpus.md

 $$T_\text{total} = \max(T_\text{comms at node}, T_\text{comms in scale-out network})$$

 where N is the number of GPUs and again D is the number of GPUs in a node (the degree of the node).
-As you can see, if $Y < D_\text{node}$, we get a win at the node level but generally don’t see a reduction in overall runtime, while if Y > $D_\text{node}$, we get a speedup proportional to the number of nodes spanned.
+As you can see, if $Y < D_\text{node}$, we get a win at the node level but generally don’t see a reduction in overall runtime, while if $Y > D_\text{node}$, we get a speedup proportional to the number of nodes spanned.

 If we want to be precise about the ring reduction, the general rule for a tree AllGather<sub>X</sub>(A<sub>Y</sub> { U<sub>X</sub> }) (assuming Y is the inner axis) is